copcio/copcio.github.io/DRAFT-SPEC.md

 The LAZ VLR *MUST* exist.
 A LAZ encoding VLR whose description is beyond the scope of this document.

+## LAS PDRFs 6, 7, or 8

+COPC files *MUST* contain data with *ONLY* Point Data Record Format 6, 7, or 8.

+* Waveform PDRFs are not supported in COPC
+* LAZ 1.4 supports selective decompression for only the "wide" PDRFs
+* Data constraints ease the permutation matrix of possibilities, especially for classification bits, classification field, and availability of GPS time.

 ## Spatial reference VLR